-Anal Gland Disease, also referred to as Anal Sac Disease or anal gland impaction, is a condition which can affect dogs of all ages, breeds and genders.
-However, statistically studies show that it is much more likely to occur in small breed dogs.
+Anal Gland Disease (also referred to as anal sac disease, anal gland impaction, anal sacculitis, anal sac abscess, impacted anal sacs, infection of the anal sac, and abscessed anal sac) is a condition which can affect dogs of all ages, breeds and genders.
+However, statistically studies show that it is much more likely to occur in small breed dogs (15).

 Impaction is essentially a blockage within the tubes leading from the dog's anal sac.
-When impaction occurs, the buildup of fluids causes the dog’s rear end to emit a pretty horrendous smell.
+When impaction occurs, the buildup of fluids causes the dog’s rear end to emit a pretty bad smell.

 Some of the most common reasons that dogs anal glands can occur are:

-Prior Infection – Scar tissue can form if your dog has suffered from a past anal sac infection which then makes it more likely for impaction, and additional infections to occur.
+Prior Infection.
+Scar tissue can form if your dog has suffered from a past anal sac infection which then makes it more likely for impaction, as well as additional infections, to occur.

-Past Trauma – Injuries can deform the opening of the anal gland duct, and make it difficult for the secretions to escape.
+Past Trauma.
+Injuries can deform the opening of a dog's anal gland duct, and make it difficult for the secretions to escape.

-Allergies – Ingested or environmental allergens cause inflammation to many different areas of the body, and can in some cases cause inflammation surrounding the duct opening; again this makes it difficult for anything to get through, and without treatment – this can cause infection.
+Allergies.
+Ingested or environmental allergens cause inflammation to many different areas of a dog's body, and can in some cases cause inflammation surrounding the duct opening.
+Again, this makes it difficult for anything to get through, and without treatment, this can cause infection.

-Loose Stools – If your dog suffers from diarrhea, loose stools, or irregular bowel movements, this will place little to no pressure on the colon which is required to expel the anal glands.
-Short term changes won’t cause any problems, but when happening for longer duration – this can cause impaction.
+Loose Stools.
+If your dog suffers from diarrhea, loose stools, or irregular bowel movements, this will place little to no pressure on the colon, which is required to expel the anal glands.
+Short term changes won’t cause any problems, but when it's happening for a longer duration, this can cause impaction.

 1. Scooting Butt

-When you see your dog dragging his butt across the floor, don’t immediately jump to diagnosing him with worms.
-Sure, an internal parasite infestation is one of the leading causes of “scooting.”
-But, the second most common is due to irritation, infection, or impaction of the anal gland.
+When you see your dog dragging their butt across the floor, don’t immediately jump to diagnosing them with worms.
+An internal parasite infestation is one of the leading causes of “scooting,” but the second most common is due to irritation, infection, or impaction of a dog's anal glands.

-It can be difficult to diagnose which of these conditions he’s suffering from at home, but your vet will quickly and easily be able to run some tests to determine which condition is apparent – and therefore, what treatment is necessary.
+It can be difficult to diagnose by yourself which of these conditions your pet is suffering from, but your vet can quickly run some tests to determine what the issue is, and what treatment is necessary.

 2. Distinct Odor

-The healthy excretions of the anal sacs, while not smelling like roses – isn’t overpowering.
+Healthy excretions of the anal sacs in dogs, while not smelling like roses, generally is not overpowering.
 However, when there is a build up of the oils and sweat contained within the gland, you will likely notice a constant strong smell coming from your dog’s rear end.

 3. Bad Breath